DevonWieczorek/ZombieCSS/README.md

 of your page.
 - Due to CORS policies, ZombieCSS can only effectively parse stylesheets of the same origin.
 Cross-domain stylesheets will be counted, but not parsed.
 - At the time of writing, ZombieCSS has been tested in Chrome, FireFox, and Edge.

+***

+# Updates:
+- On 3/26/2019 this repository was updated to the Chrome Extension version of ZombieCSS.
+Mutation Observers are no longer supported but may be re-added in the future.